cirruslabs/cirrus-cli/INSTALL.md

 ![](images/teamcity-cirrus-run-build-step-ui.png)

+**Note:** you can also preinstall the CLI on the agent itself to skip downloading it each time and just execute `cirrus run` during the step.

 ## Cirrus CI

 Cirrus CLI uses the same configuration format as [Cirrus CI](https://cirrus-ci.org/) and no additional configuration is required.